 The middle section of the user interface window contains a series of buttons providing user control over the solver.
 After a problem description server application has been selected, the LoadProblem button triggers a fetch of a problem description from the selected server.
 The LoadProblem button may be selected at any time to (re-)load a problem description from the currently selected server.
 After loading a new problem the solver goes automatically into a paused state.
 (If no problem description server is selected when the LoadProblem button is invoked, nothing will happen.)
 The Reset button operates similarly, except that the current problem specifications are used.

 Once a problem is loaded, the solver can be put into any of three states: run, relax and pause.
-Selecting Relax puts the solver into the ``relax'' state, where it runs until a control point is reached, after which the solver pauses.
-If the Relax button is reselected after reaching a control point, then the solver will simply re-pause immediately.
-The Field+ or Field- button must be invoked to change the applied field state.
+Selecting Relax puts the solver into the ``relax'' state, where it runs until an equilibrium is reached, after which the solver pauses.
+The Run selection differs in that when equilibrium is reached, the solver automatically steps the nominal applied field to the next value, and continues.
+In ``run'' mode the solver will continue to process until there are no more applied field states in the problem description.
 (Field state schedules are discussed below.)
-The Run selection differs in that when a control point is reached, the solver automatically steps the nominal applied field to the next value, and continues.
-In ``run'' mode the solver will continue to process until there are no more applied field states in the problem description.
 At any time the Pause button may be selected to pause the solver.
 The solver will stay in this state until the user reselects either Run or Relax.
 The current state of the solver is indicated in the Status line in the center panel of the user interface window.

 The second row of buttons in the interaction control panel, TotalField, Magnetization and DataTable, allow the user to view the current state of the solver at any time.
 These buttons cause the solver to send out data of the corresponding type to all applications for which the ``Interactive'' schedule button for that data type has been selected, as discussed in the Outputs section above.